Security Systems Access Control

 - Interior office doors

 - File rooms

 An access control system also allows you to assign different access levels across your employees.
 For example, all your employees may be able to use their access card to enter the building.
 However, only certain employees may access areas containing sensitive data with their card.

-It is important to remember that access control is about much more than deterring crime.
+To utilize the advantages of access control systems you must remember that access control is about much more than deterring crime.
 Access control is about facilitating improved processes.
 Integrated Access Security helps businesses in the Redwood City and Palo Alto areas protect their most important assets through effective and cutting-edge security measures.

 Why Is Access Control Necessary?